fkonder/fkonder/README.md

 ## I'm just student likes coding and researching

-- I'm still learning *Java* but I love **Python** and **C++** too.
+- I'm still learning *Java* but I love learn new things.
+- I'm Computer Engineering student.
-- I'm CompSci student and I'm sharing what I learned at school and my own studies in this profile.
+- I share what I learned at school and my own studies in this profile.
-- On *Monday evenings* I'm trying to add new repos or update my repos what I have learned about my learnings.
+- I usually write my codes on KDE neon(Ubuntu-based KDE distro).
 - I can help you to add the Turkish language option to your projects, you can send me an e-mail for this.

 ### Connect with me: